 You can see the current translation statistics at Transifex.
 Over there you will be able to find all the languages that Pidgin has been translated to and the coverage of those translations.

 Each language will have a current translator assigned to it, a volunteer that leads the translation effort of the Pidgin strings for this particular language.

 Current translators are always listed in Pidgin’s Translator Information dialog (Help → Translator Information from Pidgin’s Buddy List window) by name, and each translator’s e-mail address is included.
 Because of this, we need current translators to inform us if their e-mail address changes.

-Translation updates for each language are accepted only from its current translator, except when:
+Translation updates for each language are accepted only via Transifex.